Robotic assisted surgery in Southern Nevada

 The colon and rectum are part of the large intestine.
 For rectal cancer, proctologist surgeons perform low anterior resection to connect the rectum to the colon after removing the cancer.
 An abdominoperineal resection may also be performed if the rectal cancer is located too close to the anus.

 Colon surgery is usually performed through a large open abdominal incision.
 Laparoscopic surgery is a minimally invasive alternate to open surgery.
 However, this can be technically challenging because of the extensive dissection required, along with the limitations of traditional laparoscopy.
-The da Vinci® system offers your surgeon another minimally invasive option to combine the best techniques of an open surgery and with enhanced capabilities of laparoscopic surgery.
+Robotic surgery offers your surgeon another minimally invasive option to combine the best techniques of an open surgery and with enhanced capabilities of laparoscopic surgery.

 Endometriosis is a condition in which the tissue that usually lines the inside of the uterus—the endometrium—grows outside of the uterus.
 Spots of endometriosis called "implants" or "lesions" are usually found in the pelvic area.
 Endometriosis is usually diagnosed in women between the ages of 25 and 35, but can occur anytime during a woman's reproductive years.
 For women with symptoms, endometrial implants can cause irregular bleeding, infertility and pain.
 Mild to severe pain is the most common symptom, which can occur during periods, intercourse and bowel movement.
 Pain may also be felt in the lower back or abdomen.

 Treatment options may include lifestyle changes, medication or surgery.
 Two surgical options include cutting out all visible implants leaving the female reproductive organs, or a hysterectomy, removing the uterus and possibly other organs.
 Surgery for endometriosis can be performed using traditional open surgery or minimally invasive surgery (laparoscopy).
-The da Vinci® system offers your surgeon another minimally invasive option using state-of-the-art technology to combine the best techniques of open surgery with enhanced capabilities of laparoscopic surgery.
+Robotic surgery offers your surgeon another minimally invasive option using state-of-the-art technology to combine the best techniques of open surgery with enhanced capabilities of laparoscopic surgery.

 Cancer that occurs in the throat (the pharynx), the voice box (larynx), the base of the tongue or tonsils is commonly called throat cancer.
 If your ear, nose and throat doctor recommends surgery, there are two main types: open and transoral (through the mouth).
 Tumor size, stage and location will determine the type of surgery required.